Dynamic Modeling and Control of Multi-Stack Alkaline Water Electrolysis Systems with Shared Gas Separators and Lye Circulation:Industrial Data-Based Validation and Simulation: Introduction

-Building on these component-level studies, researchers have developed complete AWE system models and designed controllers.
-For example, Ulleberg et al. \cite{ulleberg2003modeling} established a classic lumped dynamic model of electrochemical and thermal behavior.
-David et al. \cite{david2020dynamic} developed a high-order mass transfer model that captures variations in pressure, liquid levels, and flow compositions.
-Qi et al. \cite{qi2023thermal,qi2023design,qi2021pressure} proposed 1st- to 3rd-order state-space models to describe temperature dynamics and HTO impurity accumulation under dynamic loads, introducing thermal and pressure management methods to improve energy conversion efficiency and load range.
-Chen et al. \cite{cheng2024self} considered the impacts of temperature and pulse rectification on voltage and current efficiencies, proposing an adaptive MPPT strategy to optimize energy conversion efficiency across the full operating range.
-Li et al. \cite{li2022active} proposed a comprehensive control framework addressing temperature, pressure, and lye circulation to enhance performance over the full load range.
-These models have been validated through experiments at various scales (500 W to 3 MW) \cite{li2022study,ding2023experimental,sakas2022dynamic}.
-Qiu et al. \cite{qiu2023dynamic} further developed an online identification method for heat and mass transfer parameters, enabling real-time model calibration and health diagnostics.
-A comprehensive review of AWE modeling and control is provided in \cite{olivier2017low,daoudi2024overview,aguirre2024control}.
+Based on these studies, system-level models and controllers have been developed.
+Ulleberg et al. \cite{ulleberg2003modeling} proposed a lumped dynamic model of electrochemical and thermal behavior.
+David et al. \cite{david2020dynamic} developed a high-order mass transfer model including pressure, liquid level, and composition dynamics.
+Qi et al. \cite{qi2023thermal,qi2023design,qi2021pressure} introduced state-space models for temperature dynamics and HTO impurity accumulation under variable loads, along with thermal and pressure management strategies.
+Chen et al. \cite{cheng2024self} proposed an adaptive MPPT strategy considering temperature and pulse rectification effects.
+Li et al. \cite{li2022active} developed a control framework integrating temperature, pressure, and lye circulation.
+These models have been validated experimentally at scales from 500 W to 3 MW \cite{li2022study,ding2023experimental,sakas2022dynamic}.
+Qiu et al. \cite{qiu2023dynamic} further proposed online parameter identification for real-time calibration and diagnostics.
+Reviews of AWE modeling and control can be found in \cite{olivier2017low,daoudi2024overview,aguirre2024control}.

-In contrast to extensive researches on the 1-in-1 configuration, only a few studies have focused on the $N$-in-1 configuration.
-Among these, systems sharing only lye circulation (referred to as \emph{weakly coupled} systems \cite{chen2024enhancing}) have been more explored than those sharing both separation and lye circulation subsystems (referred to as \emph{strongly coupled} systems \cite{chen2024enhancing}.)
+Despite extensive research on 1-in-1 systems, studies on $N$-in-1 configurations remain limited.
+Existing work has mainly focused on systems sharing only the lye circulation loop, referred to as \emph{weakly coupled} systems \cite{chen2024enhancing}, while systems sharing both lye circulation and gas separation, referred to as \emph{strongly coupled} systems \cite{chen2024enhancing}, have received less attention.